Login with Patreon

 “We already tried using Scrying,” Hestia said, still looking miserable.
 “It failed.”

 Diana frowned.
-“Surely there’s something we can do,” she insisted.
+“Surely there’s something we can do.”

 “You mean something like infiltrating the hideout of murderers that have evaded the DMLE for over a year and taking away a hostage from right under their noses?”
-Anthony Goldstein asked innocently.
+Anthony Goldstein asked with a dry smile.

-“…Never mind,” the Muggleborn girl said, puffing her cheeks out in frustration.
-“I just hate feeling so… helpless.”
+“…Oh, forget it,” the Muggleborn girl huffed, cheeks puffing out in frustration.
+“I just can’t stand feeling so… useless.”

-Padma squeezed her shoulder.
-The two witches hugged, while Harry only felt… numb.
-No, not numb.
+Padma gave her shoulder a gentle squeeze.
+Harry only felt strangely hollow.
+No, not hollow.
 His magic was prickling underneath his skin, hot and bubbling, as if ready to erupt.

-“There’ll be no study session for today,” said Harry.
-“If you have time and energy to spare, go to the library and see if you can dig out some esoteric method of finding a person’s location.”
+“There’ll be no study session for today,” he said.
+“If you have time and energy to spare, go to the library and see if you can dig out some esoteric method of uncovering a person’s location.”

-“Leave the Forbidden Section to me,” Damien said, patting his chest.
+“Leave the Forbidden Section to me,” Damien said confidently, thumping his hand against his chest.
 “Slughorn gave me a pass last month.”

-“I’ll consult with my family grimoire,” Draco said before leaving.
+“I’ll consult with my family grimoire,” Draco murmured before leaving.

 “Thank you,” Harry said, his voice thick with emotion.

-The hallway quickly cleared as all D.A. members dispersed.
-All but Ron Weasley.
+The hallway quickly cleared as all D.A. members dispersed, disappearing down both ends of the hallway.
+All but Ron Weasley, who stayed behind, leaning on the wall.

 “Can I help you, Ron?”
-Harry forced himself to remain calm.
+Harry asked with forced calm.

-“Err—not really,” he said, rubbing his nose awkwardly.
+“Err—not really,” the red-haired boy said, rubbing his nose awkwardly.
 “But you have the look of the twins when they’re about to do something… big.
-So… do you need any help?”
+So… need any help?”

 Harry took a good look at his former friend.
 Ron Weasley was no longer gangly, but broad-shouldered, and the dark school robes failed to hide the body brimming with strength underneath.
-Yet, despite all changes, he was still reliable.
-Perhaps even more reliable than he had been last time around, as there was a sense of firmness and self-confidence in him.
+An entirely different Ron Weasley than the one he was used to, though just as reliable.
+Perhaps even more reliable, as there was steel in his gaze.
+Even his posture was ramrod straight, shoulders not sloping, and chin lifted high.

-“I’m fine,” Harry declined.
+“I’m fine,” Harry said in a low voice.
 “I’ll just do some searching of my own—nothing too dangerous.”

-“Alright,” Ron conceded.
+“Alright.”
+Ron clapped his shoulder.
 “But—err—just so you know, you can count on me.
 No matter what.”

 Harry’s lips twitched.
 “Even if it’s dangerous?”

 “I’m not afraid of fighting,” the red-haired boy said confidently.
 “And… I trained for so long, you know—nearly two years now.
 I even got the hang of Silent Casting with your help, if only with three spells.
-I’m pretty decent with a wand.”
+I’m good enough with a wand not to drag you down.”

 That he was.
-Merlin, the Ron before him… he was better.
+Merlin, he was far better than Harry could have ever expected.
 He studied hard, did his homework on time, and even practised extra magic with gusto when they met.
 Even the body training he did was quite thorough to the point where Harry would admit he was not a match, despite the easy gains.
-This Ron was better because he had been forced to stand up on his own feet.
+A sliver of shame stirred deep inside him on behalf of his friend, but Harry quickly pushed it aside.
+This Ron was better because he had earned it through grit and sweat.
+Perhaps life had forced him to stand up on his own feet, but he had done it and then some.

 All because Harry had not approached him.
 In his previous life, had his presence made his friend self-assured to the point of complacency?